Simon4Yan/feature_learning/README.md

 ## Feature expansion
 This part consists of gallery expansion and query expansion.

-## If you have any question, please contact us by E-mail (dengwj16@gmail.com) or open a issue in this project.
+## If you have any question, please contact us by E-mail (dengwj16@gmail.com) or open an issue in this project.
 Thanks.